Napier Brown complains about British Sugar's pricing

 "If British Sugar is allowed to impose a price on Napier Brown, its largest customer and the UK's largest reseller of sugar, without any reference to market pricing, the consequent impact on UK customers and consumers would be significant."

-British Sugar, a subsidiary of Associated British Foods (ABF) (ABF.L), is a leading sugar supplier in Britain.
+British Sugar, a subsidiary of Associated British Foods (ABF), is a leading sugar supplier in Britain.

 A spokesperson for ABF said the commercial dispute between the two companies was not a matter upon which it was appropriate to comment.